Quasi-cluster algebras from non-orientable surfaces: Preliminaries

 Any one-sided curve will reverse the local orientation.
 Hence a surface contains a one-sided curve if and only if the surface is non-orientable.
 In the orientable case, we do not worry about such curves.

-An \emph{arc} is a simple two-sided curve in $\SM$ joining two marked points.
+An \emph{arc} is the isotopy class of a simple curve in $\SM$ joining two marked points.
 We denote by $\A\SM$ the set of arcs in $\SM$.
 A \emph{quasi-arc} in $\SM$ is either an arc or a simple one-sided closed curve in the interior of $\S$.
 We denote by $\qA\SM$ the set of quasi-arcs in $\SM$.
 Note that if $\SM$ is orientable, then $\qA\SM= \A\SM$.
 We denote by $\B\SM$ the set of connected components of $\d\S \setminus \M$, which we call \emph{boundary segments}.

 To draw non-orientable surfaces, we use the identification of $\rp$, as the quotient of the unit sphere $\mathbb{S}^2 \subset \R^3$ by the antipodal map.
 When cutting the sphere along the equator, we see that the projective plane is homeomorphic to a closed disc with opposite points on the boundary identified, which is called a \emph{crosscap}.
 Hence a closed non-orientable surface of genus $k$ is identified with a sphere where $k$ open discs have been removed and the opposite points of each boundary components identified.
 A crosscap is represented as a circle with a cross inside, see Figure \ref{fig:conventions}.